alongenosar/ios-sdk/README.md

     </array>
 ```
 ## Step 6: Initialize Snappers SDK
 Initialize SDK from your ViewController's ​ **viewDidLoad​ ​** method​.
-  Use the token and code recived from Snappers on stage 2 of this tutorial
+Use the token and code recived in stage 2 of this tutorial.
 Check for errors in the callback to ensure successful initialization

 **​ViewController.swift**
 Swift: